Gabriel Medina: Life and career

-In the 2019 season, after another sleepy start, Medina again claimed another win, his 13th CT event, this time in Jeffreys Bay, South Africa.
-Medina made history by being part of the first-ever goofy-footers final in J-Bay, against compatriot Ítalo Ferreira and also the first goofy-footer to win this event in 35 years (Mark Occhilupo), and the second ever.
+In the 2019 season, after another sleepy start, Medina again claimed another win, his 13th CT event, in Jeffreys Bay, South Africa.
+Medina made history by being part of the first-ever goofy-footers final in J-Bay, against Ítalo Ferreira and for being second every goofy-footer to win the event, the first in 35 years (Mark Occhilupo).

 On 9–15 September, Medina, along with the top surfers from all over the world, competed in Miyazaki, Japan, in the 2019 ISA World Surfing Games, a mandatory event to be eligible to compete in the 2020 Olympic Games, also to be held in Japan.
 Medina competed in the Open Men's division and went on to finish the event with the bronze medal, behind fellow CT surfers Kolohe Andino (2nd) and countryman Ítalo Ferreira (1st).
 Also, due to these results combined with Filipe Toledo's (9th after withdrawing due to back pain), and in the Open Women's division Silvana Lima's (2nd), Tatiana Weston-Webb's (5th) and Tainá Hinckel's (25th), Brazil went on to win the gold medal, the first since the 2000 ISA games.

 Less than a week later, Medina captured his 14th CT event win, the third win at Kelly Slater's Surf Ranch (thus winning all three individual competitions ever had on this site at the time), in the Freshwater Pro, climbing the rankings and reaching the first position.
-Medina didn't do well during the European Leg and ended up eliminated in the Round of 16 in Quicksilver Pro France and MEO Rip Curl Pro Portugal.
-With one event left to go, he is second in the ranking, right behind Ítalo Ferreira.
+Medina performed poorly during the European Leg and was eliminated in the Round of 16 in Quiksilver Pro France and MEO Rip Curl Pro Portugal.
 Medina caused controversy in the 2019 Billabong Pipe Masters by dropping in on his fellow competitor.
 This led to his actions being labelled unsportsmanlike.
+Medina finished the season in 2nd and lost the world title to fellow country man Ítalo Ferreira, with a runner-up finish to Ferreira at the Billabong Pipe Masters.